kbarbounakis/most-data-mssql/README.md

     ]

 If you are intended to use MSSQL data adapter as the default database adapter set the property "default" to true.

+# Connect to Azure Databases

+If you are going to use adapter against Azure databases you must always enable encrypt option in your connection settings:

+    adapters: [
+        ...
+        { "name":"development", "invariantName":"mssql", "default":true,
+            "options": {
+              "server":"localhost",
+              "user":"user",
+              "password":"password",
+              "database":"test",
+              "options": {
+                    "encrypt": true
+              }
+            }
+        }
+        ...
+    ]